 309 Evaluation Procedures in Speech-Language Pathology.
 S, alternate years.
-The diagnostic process in the analysis of speech-language communication disorders.
+The diagnostic process in the analysis of speechlanguage communication disorders.
 Students learn to select, administer and interpret standardized tests to determine the appropriate speech-language therapy.
 Prerequisite: 215.
 Ms. J. Vander Woude.
-Not offered 1994-95.

-311 Child Language Development.
-F. An examination of early language development research in phonolgy, morphology, syntax, semantics, and pragmatics.
+311 Child Language Development.\ F. An examination of early language development research in phonolgy, morphology, syntax, semantics, and pragmatics.
 Theories of language acquisition and implications for practice are examined.
-Particular attention is given to the role of adults in language development and to the relationship between language development.
-Prerequisites: An introductory course in Psychology or Education or permission of the instructor.
-Cross listed with Education 311.
+Particular attention is given to the role of adults in language development and to the relationship between language development and cognitive development.
+Prerequisites: an introductory course in Psychology or Education or permission of the instructor.
+Cross-listed with Education 311.
 Staff.
+Not offered 1995-96.

 316 Principles of Directing.
-S, alternate years.
+F, alternate vears.
 An introduction to the theory of directing.
 Through readings, play attendance, discussions and exercises, the students will develop a basic understanding of the directing process and an appreciation for the art of directing.
 This course is for students interested in theatre-related professions as well as for students wishing to deepen their understanding of theatre and dramatic structure.
 Prerequisites: 217 and 218, or permission of the instructor.
 Mr. J. Korf.
-Not offered 1994-95.

-318 American Politics and Mass Media.
-F. A survey of the relationship between American politics and the mass communications media.
+318 American Politics and Mass Media.\ F. A survey of the relationship between American politics and the mass communications media.
 The course covers the way the federal government through its regulations and its dissemination of information affects the operations of the media, and how the media influence the social and political values of Americans and the functioning of the political system.
-Cross-listed with Political Science 318.
-Mr. C. Smidt.
+Cross-listed with Political Science 318, Mr. C. Smidt.

 319 Design for Theatre.
 F, alternate years.
 A study of the theories and principles of theatre design.
 This course builds on the principles taught in 217 and includes lectures, demonstrations, reading of plays, and the development of competence in set, light, costumes, make-up, property, and publicity design.
 Prerequisites: 217 and permission of the instructor.
-Mr. D. Leugs.
+Not offered 1995-96.

-320 History of Theatre and Drama I. F, core.
+320 History of Theatre and Drama I.\ F, alternate years, core.
 A historical and analytical study of theatre and drama from its origins to the nineteenth century.
-Mr. L. Kråhenbūhl.
+Mr. L. Krähenbühl.

-321 History of Theatre and Drama II.
-S, core.
+321 History of Theatre and Drama II.\ F, alternate years, core.
 A continuation of 320.
 A historical and analytical study of theatre and drama from the nineteenth century to the present.
-Mr. L. Krähenbühl.
+Not offered 1995-96.

-324 Mass Communication Theory.
-S. An examination of attempts to explain the role of mass communication in modern society, emphasizing European, Latin American and North American theoretical perspectives.
-Mr. R. Fortner
+324 Mass Communication Theory.\ S. An examination of attempts to explain the role of mass communication in modern society, emphasizing European, Latin American and North American theoretical perspectives.
+Mr. S. Robbins.

-325 Rhetorical and Communication Theory.
-S. Ways of understanding human communication from antiquity to the present, including classical and modern theories of rhetoric, interpersonal communication, language, and the role of communication in establishing social reality.
+325 Rhetorical and Communication Theory.\ S. Ways of understanding human communication from antiquity to the present, including classical and modern theories of rhetoric, interpersonal communication, language, and the role of communication in establishing social reality.
 Mr. S. Robbins.

-330 International Communication.
-S, alternate years.
+330 International Communication.\ S, alternate years.
 The course examines communication across international borders.
 Topics include the history, use, and regulation of international communication technologies, world information flow (including the debates over the New World Information Order and cultural imperialism), international communication law, and international communication by non-governmental bodies, including religious broadcasters.
-Mr. R. Fortner.
+Mr. R. Fortner Not offered 1995-96

-346 Internship in Communication.
-F and S. Students work in profit or non-profit communication under the supervision of a professional.
-Typical placements include public relations or advertising agencies, broadcast or cable stations, video production companies and the like, A journal and seminar participation are required.
+346 Internship in Communication, F and S. Students work in profit or non-profit communication under the supervision of a professional.
+Typical placements include public relations or advertising agencies, broadcast or cable stations, video production companies and the like.
+A journal and seminar participation are required.
 Grading is based on the professional's evaluation, the student's daily journal, and seminar participation.
 Prerequisites: junior or senior status and permission of the department.
 Mr. T. Ozinga.